K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 ##### <div id='3-2-4-4-1'/> 3.2.4.4.1.
 Create Quality Gate
 1. From the quality management menu, click quality gate and proceed to the quality gate dashboard.
 ![164]
-2. Click “Create” button at the top right.
+2. Click the “Create” button at the top right.
 ![165]
-3. Enter Quality Gate Name and click “Create” button.
+3. Enter Quality Gate Name and click the “Create” button.
 ![166]
 4. Check the created quality gate.
 ![167]

 ##### <div id='3-2-4-4-2'/> 3.2.4.4.2.
 Duplicate Quality Gate
-1. Click “Duplicate” button from the quality gate dashboard.
+1. Click the “Duplicate” button from the quality gate dashboard.
 ![168]
-2. Enter the quality gate to duplicate then click “Duplicate” button.
+2. Enter the quality gate to duplicate then click the “Duplicate” button.
 ![169]
 3. Check the duplicated quality gate.
 ![170]

 ##### <div id='3-2-4-4-3'/> 3.2.4.4.3.
 Modify Quality Gate
-1. Click “Modify” button from the quality gate dashboard.
+1. Click the “Modify” button from the quality gate dashboard.
 ![171]
-2. Modify the quality gate name from the pop-up window and click “Modify” button.
+2. Modify the quality gate name from the pop-up window and click the “Modify” button.
 ![172]
 3. Check the modified quality gate name.
 ![173]